pinkpixel-dev/taskflow-mcp/OVERVIEW.md

 ## 📝 Notes

 - This overview reflects the current state of a fully implemented, production-ready MCP server
-- TaskFlow MCP v1.4.1 is actively maintained and published to NPM
+- TaskFlow MCP v1.4.2 is actively maintained and published to NPM
 - The project represents a sophisticated example of MCP server capabilities
-- Source code is complete and located in `src/index.ts` with ~2,190 lines of TypeScript
+- Source code is well-architected with modular TypeScript design across multiple files
+- Features 22+ MCP tools with comprehensive task management capabilities
 - The project follows semantic versioning and maintains comprehensive documentation

 ---